techandmedia/dbeuh/libs/antd/README.md

 # UI Template based on Ant Design

-version: 0.0.6
+version: 0.0.12

-- add sider - testing collapsible
+- remap menus with NextLink component
-- add testing for sider
+- add Table
-- add testing for menu
+- add Pagination
+- comment on sample pages on how to use each component